FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 NOTE: your .pilosa directories need not be named .pilosa.
 They can be something else, such as when the -d flag to pilosa server was used.
-The .id and .topology and index directories must be found directly underneath.
+The .id file, the .topology file, and the index directories must be found directly underneath.

 Then a typical invocation to scan a cluster backup for issues:

 $ cd /backup/molecula/
-$ pilosa-fsck -replicas 3 node1/.pilosa node2/.pilosa node3/.pilosa node4/.pilosa
+$ pilosa-fsck -replicas 3  node1/.pilosa  node2/.pilosa  node3/.pilosa  node4/.pilosa &> log

 A typical invocation to repair the replication in the same backup:

-$ pilosa-fsck -replicas 3 -fix node1/.pilosa node2/.pilosa node3/.pilosa node4/.pilosa
+$ pilosa-fsck -replicas 3 -fix  node1/.pilosa  node2/.pilosa  node3/.pilosa  node4/.pilosa &> log

 In both cases, the .id and .topology files must be present in the backups.